pabsantos/tama_project/slides.typ

     - Origin/destination (OD) zones that intersected the TTI river microbasins

-    - Five data collection stations, with rainfall and water level data every 10 minutes, between 2022-01 and 2025-04 ]
+    - Five data collection stations, with rainfall and river stage data every 10 minutes, between 2022-01 and 2025-04 ]
 )